CosminG1412/personalProjects/README.md

 # personalProjects
-This repo contains some of my little personal projects
+This repo contains some of my personal projects

 # Weather App
 - a simple weather app where I've implemented the OpenWeatherMap API